vitringr/vault/nodes/Queen vs Seventh Rank Pawn.md

 When close enough with both King and Queen, the enemy pawn can be removed, leading to a [[King and Queen Checkmate]].

+> [!Rook Rank Pawn]
+> The system does not work for pawns on the final ranks.

 ### Queen Zig Zag

 First, get close with the Queen by constantly checking the enemy King or pawn.